 I provide individual and family counseling services to adults, children, and adolescents who are seeking to build healthy relationships and authentic lives.
 I also work with couples and co-parents who are experiencing communication problems.
 My areas of specialization include life transitions with an emphasis on divorce and separation, relationship conflict, and childhood trauma.
 I typically help people overcome feelings of shame, sadness, self-doubt, denial, powerlessness, hopelessness, fear, anxiety, grief, or anger.

 Some of my work is with individuals and families involved in the criminal and family court systems.
 I have ten years of experience providing court mandated psychological evaluations, co-parent counseling, supervised and therapeutic supervised visitation, domestic violence counseling, anger management counseling, and parent-child reunification services.
 The evaluations I have conducted include psychological assessments, parenting capacity evaluations, competency evaluations, and sex offender evaluations.
-I am currently accepting referrals for evaluations, including 604b evaluations, on a case-by-case basis.

 In addition to the work I do with children and families, I have a special interest in working with law enforcement officers, first responders, and members of the military.
 I graduated with a concentration in law enforcement and previously conducted fitness for duty evaluations and job suitability screenings for the Kane County Sheriff's Department and the Chicago Police Department.

 In addition to my clinical work, I provide graduate level instruction as an adjunct faculty member at a local graduate school of psychology and offer clinical supervision to masters, doctoral, and post-doctoral interns.
 I also provide professional consultation to mental health practitioners and family law professionals.

 My personal zealous pursuits include camping + hiking, horseback riding, yoga + mindfulness, Chicago history, live music, and baseball.